 At this step, the engineering team works on the architecture, development, and testing of the functionality based on the design and specs provided.
 They also ensure that the performance indicators of the experiment are tracked.

 13. 🚀 Release

 At this step, the functionality is released live by the engineering team.
 Sometimes the functionality released is only accessible to the team.
 At Torre, for example, my team and I call it an internal release.
 Sometimes the functionality is only released to a subset of users.
-We call this a canary release.
+We call this a canary release or feature-flagged release.
 When the functionality is released to all users, we call it a full release.
 Only then can this step be considered complete.
 Please note, however, that you can perform this step as well as the following one in parallel.

 14. 👨💻 Validate usability (again)

 This time, usability testing is performed with the actual product instead of the prototype.
 All issues found should be resolved right away if possible.
 If not, new experiments should be created for each issue.